Kenneth Armitage Foundation

 MacLaren was perhaps the most significant contemporary influence on the young Charles Rennie Mackintosh, who visited and sketched a number of MacLaren’s works including his redesign of Stirling High School in Scotland.
 It has been later acknowledged that Mackintosh adopted elements of MacLaren's materials, massing and design-vocabulary, nowhere more evident than in the Glasgow Herald Building (now The Lighthouse) – which was Mackintosh’s first public commission.
 Elements of Stirling High School's style were reproduced here at Avonmore Road, including the low portico and the octagonal tower with lantern, echoes of which can also be seen in MacLaren’s impressive Palace Court off Bayswater Road, which has been referred to as an ‘urban arts and crafts tour de force.’

 2016 marked Kenneth Armitage’s Centenary year, and was celebrated with a career-spanning touring exhibition and two new books about his work.
 Copies are available for browsing in the living room.
-The current fellow, David Murphy took up residency in 2015, and will remain at Avonmore Road until October 2017.
+The current fellow is Phillip Lai who took up residency in 2017, and will remain at Avonmore Road until October 2019.

 The generous volumes and architectural details of the original house and studio remain largely intact, with Armitage’s own additions of ground- and first-floor mezzanines being sympathetically installed.
 Quite remarkably, the building has been in active use as a sculpture studio for more than 125 years.